 Apply the Less-is-More Principle

 To succeed in building an effective team, you should limit the number of members.
 Peter Drucker, a project management guru for many business experts, including Bill Gates, affirms that teams work best when they’re small.
-In this vein, the founder and CEO of Amazon, Jeff Bezos, advocates a two-pizza rule: “teams shouldn’t be larger than what two pizzas can feed.”
+In this vein, the founder and CEO of Amazon, Jeff Bezos, advocates a two-pizza rule: “Teams shouldn’t be larger than what two pizzas can feed.”
 This phenomenal finding was discovered when looking for a valid way to encourage communication in the workplace.
-Certainly, it’s easier to socialize in a smaller circle, as a pizza team of six people has fewer links to manage and can more easily share experience or work updates.
+Certainly, it’s easier to socialize in a smaller circle, as a pizza team of six people has fewer links to manage and can more easily share experiences or work updates.
 Jason Fried and David Hansson, the co-founders of 37signals and the authors of the bestselling book Rework, explain that this is a kind of constraint that bears advantages in disguise: “Boxing ourselves in this way prevents us from creating bloated products.”
 Fewer resources are likely to stimulate creativity and simplicity.
 It is also proven to be the perfect number for implementing Agile methodologies.

 Find Better Ways to Avert Chaos